 Finding the Best Places to Retire Since 2006!

-With the San Juan National Forest to the east and and the Canyon of the Ancients to the west, today Dolores is a hub for outdoor enthusiasts.
+With the San Juan National Forest to the east and the Canyon of the Ancients to the west, today Dolores is a hub for outdoor enthusiasts.
 Residents are a hardy bunch and spend weekends fishing, camping, hiking, biking, rafting and cross country skiing.
 Tourists stop in on their way to explore the ancient cliff dwellings in Mesa Verde National Park, 20 miles to the south.
-The small downtown is along the river and includes shops, a handful of hotels and motels, the Dolores River Brewery and the Dolores Food Market, which carries gourment items.
+The small downtown is along the river and includes shops, a handful of hotels and motels, the Dolores River Brewery and the Dolores Food Market, which carries gourmet items.
 The Dolores River Festival is a town highlight and features great food and toe tapping music.
 The farmers' market happens every Wednesday and runs from May to October.
 Thirty acres of pretty parks with ball fields, trails and river access provide further ways to play outside.

 Homes include cabins, chalets, ranch ramblers and Victorians.
 Three RV parks cater to road warriors and are nestled in the woods.
 Trendy, upscale Telluride, home to the Telluride Blues Festival, the Telluride Film Festival, the Telluride Jazz Festival and numerous celebrities, is just an hour and a half away.

 Age 45 or Better: 45%